avatar Post

 Why this certification is worth it

-For me, this is the second most important certification after Architect Professional.
+For me, this is the second most important certification after AWS Certified Solutions Architect - Professional.

 Not because it magically “makes you more secure,” but because it forces you to review security best practices that you’ll apply in any architecture: identity, permissions, encryption, traceability, detection, and response.
 Once you internalize those, you design better, operate better, and make fewer mistakes.